chaoge525/soafee_demo/documentation/manual/sdk.rst

   * Tracing
   * Runtime package management

-The precise list of packages and image features provided as part of the EWAOL SDK can be found in ``meta-ewaol-distro/conf/distro/include/ewaol-sdk.inc``.
+The ``ewaol-sdk`` distro feature inherits ``cassini-sdk`` distro feature from Cassini distro.
+The precise list of packages and image features provided as part of the EWAOL SDK can be found in ``layers/meta-cassini/meta-cassini-distro/conf/distro/include/cassini-sdk.inc``.

 The Yocto project provides guidance for some of these common development tasks, for example |kernel module compilation|_, |profiling and tracing|_, and